It’s ‘Azad’ – ‘Free‘.

 It’s that simple.

 If this offends the sensibilities of ordinary British-Pakistanis who know nothing of Pakistan’s reality, we shouldn’t care.
 Pandering to echo-chambers gets you nowhere.
-But, don’t be stupid either looking for an ‘identity’ to attack.
+But, don’t be stupid either looking for an ‘identity’ to attack or a particular ‘group’ or ‘nation’ to blame.
 What is happening to ‘A’JK is happening because the Pakistani State is built on unjust power-dynamics where the rich and powerful own the economy, are guaranteed state jobs, and move in their own circles.

 The poor are excluded from this club.
 And they happen to be the majority in Pakistan.
-Pakistan is in a bad place not because of the people who happen to live in it but because of the people who run it.
+Pakistan is in a bad place not because of the tens of millions of ordinary people who happen to live in it but because of the tiny minority who runs it.

 It’s not rocket science.
-Had ‘British-Paharis’ not left the slither of land they call ‘Azad’ Kashmir to work and live in Britain, they would have been treated terribly in Pakistan, and no one from Pakistan would have cared!
+Had ‘British-Paharis’ not left the slither of land they call ‘Azad’ Kashmir to work and live in Britain, even before Pakistan existed in 1947, originally as the hereditary state subjects of Kashmir State, they would have been treated terribly in Pakistan, and no one from Pakistan would have cared!

 It’s only because they’re ignorant of the sacrifices made by their simpleton parents, grandparents and in some cases, great grandparents, who weren’t very politically astute in the first place that they’re now flying Pakistani flags in Birmingham, Bradford and London on Eid day or on Pakistan’s ‘independence day’ even though they have their own flag, country and constitution.